 - The event chairman or safety stewards reserve the right to reinspect any car at any time, regardless of annual tech status.

 - Any car that has a major mechanical failure or undergoes a major modification must be reinspected.

-- Annual tech inspections will be honored from the following SCCA regions (driver must present proof of annual tech):
+- Annual tech inspections will be honored from other SCCA regions (driver must present proof of annual tech)